proof88/PGE/PGE/docpages/menu-04-Networking.md

       // But due to a bug the traffic was not decreased.
       //
       // v0.1.4: strafe pkt traffic got fixed so now really 1 PKT is sent per strafe-state-change!
+      // v0.1.6: crouching added as new action as continuous-op like strafe.
+However, the packet size did not change and we dont need to consider higher frequency
+      //         than what we already considered with strafing, calculations don't need to be changed.
       //
       // Some operations don't need to be set as continuous operation because they are triggered by keyup-keydown pairs (controlled by getKeyboard().isKeyPressedOnce())
       // thus cannot flood the server by simply pressing the relevant buttons continuously: jump, toggleRunWalk, requestReload, weapon switch.
-      // Before v0.1.4: So these are rate-limited at client-side implicitly by the fact that there is a physical limit how many times a player can do key-down-key-up
+      // Before v0.1.4: so these are rate-limited at client-side implicitly by the fact that there is a physical limit how many times a player can do key-down-key-up
       // series within a second, for now we can say worst-case 5/sec, that is so low I'm not considering now.
       // However, weapon changing by keyboard, currently for switching between pistol and mchgun back-and-forth, could reach worst-case 15 PKT/sec in v0.1.3.
       //